giftibe/git/week2/project3/readme3.md

 # Project 3 - Age Checker

 This repository contains code for **Project 3**, a simple HTML webpage that checks if the entered number represents an adult's age (18 years or older) or not.
-Based on the user input, the webpage displays a corresponding message leveraging the knowledge of loops and conditions.
+Based on the user input, the webpage displays a corresponding message leveraging the knowledge of conditions.

 ## Table of Contents
 - [Introduction](#introduction)